Contents

 Introduction to Mika

-Mika is a tool that generates test inputs automatically from you Ada source code.
-Mika does not make wild guesses; it understands your code and every test increases the code coverage achieved.
-The tests inputs are targeted at portions of the code that have not yet been executed by the set of tests generated so far.
-Thus, Mika does not generate 1000s of unnecessary tests.
+Mika is a tool that generates test inputs automatically from your Ada source code.
+Mika does not make wild guesses; it understands your code and every test input increases the code coverage achieved.
+The test inputs are targeted at portions of the code that have not yet been executed by the set of test inputs generated so far.
+Thus, Mika does not generate 1 000s of unnecessary tests.

 Mika does not need to be manually guided in its search for test inputs: there is no need to give extra information to Mika; all that Mika requires is the code under test.
 Mika is easy to setup and get started with; it is a completely separate tool and will not disturb your existing processes nor working environment.
 Because Mika is not a bloated, feature-laden tool, it is quick and easy to evaluate and master.